 How can I be certain about something?
-This project investigates the ideal of epistemic stability in medieval philosophical and theological debates.
+This project investigated the ideal of epistemic stability in medieval philosophical and theological debates.

 Mapping the Soul in the Instrumental Body: Galen on the Functions of the Parts of the Human Body

-The project intends to provide a comprehensive interpretation of Galen´s De usu partium, with a detailed discussion of the exegetic problems that present themselves on close reading.
+The project intended to provide a comprehensive interpretation of Galen´s De usu partium, with a detailed discussion of the exegetic problems that present themselves on close reading.